The views expressed by the host on this program, now documented to be almost always right 99.7% of the time.

 I just saw these statistics.

-I mean, they something like seventy percent.
+I mean, something like 70%.

-And here in California, I just want to say liberals, you could actually lose me.
+And here in California, I just want to say, liberals, you could actually lose me.

 It's outrageous what we're paying.

-I'm willing to pay my share, but yeah, I mean, it's it's ridiculous.
+I'm willing to pay my share.

 So he said he just saw it.